Overcoming Barriers to Fertilizer Use in Kenya

 - Social networks

-When used correctly, chemical fertilizer can substantially raise agricultural yields and productivity.1 However, fertilizer usage in farming practices remains low in many parts of the world, particularly in sub-Saharan Africa.
-Past studies suggest that changing farmer behavior to use fertilizer is difficult given that farmers face off-season income constraints, farmers have limited information on the benefits of using fertilizer properly, and knowledge about the benefits of fertilizer is not shared between farmers.2 A previous randomized evaluation in the same context as this study found that a savings-based fertilizer coupon program was effective in increasing fertilizer use; however, the program was not easily scalable given the logistical difficulties of delivering fertilizer coupons.
-Can a combination of fertilizer coupons and newer, scalable approaches to promote technological adoption and knowledge-sharing amongst farmers effectively change farmer behavior towards fertilizer use?
+When used correctly, chemical fertilizer can substantially raise agricultural yields and productivity.1 However, fertilizer usage in farming practices remains low in many parts of the world, including in Kenya.
+Past studies suggest that changing farmer behavior to use fertilizer is difficult given that farmers face off-season income constraints, farmers have limited information on the benefits of using fertilizer properly, and knowledge about the benefits of fertilizer is not shared between farmers.2 Technological innovations and information are often slow to spread in agricultural settings, possibly due to the cost of communicating or because of social norms around spreading reliable information.
+A previous randomized evaluation in the same context as this study found that a savings-based fertilizer coupon program was effective in increasing fertilizer use.
+Can a combination of fertilizer coupons and other low-cost approaches to promote technological adoption and knowledge-sharing amongst farmers effectively change farmer behavior towards fertilizer use?

 Context of the evaluation

 Most households in Western Kenya are engaged in small-scale maize farming.
 Kenya’s Ministry of Agriculture recommends that maize farmers utilize fertilizer to increase their yields.
 Previous research in this area has shown that when used correctly, "top-dressing" fertilizer (which is applied to crops during the growing season) can increase yields by about 48 percent, amounting to a 36 percent rate of return over a few months.3 However, only 33 percent of farmers in 2011 reported having used top-dressing fertilizer in the previous 12 months.